John August: Quote-Unquote Apps

 In 2012, the Quote-Unquote team, along with Stu Maschwitz, developed Fountain, a simple markup syntax for screenplays.
 Later that year, Quote-Unquote released the first public beta of Highland, an OS X utility that converts screenplays between PDF, FDX, and Fountain formats, and works as a Fountain text editor.
 In 2014, the company released Weekend Read, a freemium iOS app for reading screenplays.
 The app can open PDF, Final Draft, Fountain, Markdown and text files. iPad support was added in 2015.
-The app features a 'For Your Consideration' section featuring awards season screenplays, as well as August's own scripts.
+The app includes a 'For Your Consideration' section featuring awards season screenplays, as well as August's own scripts.
 In 2015, they released Assembler, a Mac app for instantly combining text files.

-Scriptnotes
+Podcasts

-Since the summer of 2011, August and fellow screenwriter Craig Mazin have hosted the Scriptnotes podcast, a weekly podcast on the craft of screenwriting and the film industry.
-It consistently ranks among iTunes's top TV & Film podcasts.
+Since the summer of 2011, August and fellow screenwriter Craig Mazin have hosted the Scriptnotes podcast, a weekly podcast on screenwriting and the film industry.
+August debuted a second podcast in January 2018, titled Launch, a six-episode series produced by Wondery, which chronicles August's experience writing, selling, and releasing his debut novel, Arlo Finch in the Valley of Fire.
+On its first day of release, Launch reached the top 10 on the iTunes podcast chart.

-Writer Emergency Pack
+Card games

 August launched a 2014 Kickstarter for Writer Emergency Pack, a deck of cards designed to help writers when they're stuck.
 The Kickstarter raised $158,104 from 5,714 backers, and the pack is now for sale to the public.
 August worked with NaNoWriMo to distribute Writer Emergency Pack to more than 2,000 classrooms worldwide.

-One Hit Kill

 In May 2015, August launched a second Kickstarter for a card game called One Hit Kill.
 The Kickstarter raised $76,038 from 1,951 backers.

-Launch

-August debuted a second podcast in January 2018.
-Titled Launch, the six-episode series is produced by Wondery, and chronicles August's experience writing, selling and releasing his debut novel, Arlo Finch in the Valley of Fire.
-On its first day of release, Launch reached the top 10 on the iTunes podcast chart.

 Personal life

 August lives in Los Angeles with his husband, Michael August, and their daughter.

-Beginning in August 2016, he spent a year living in Paris.
+From 2016 to 2017, he spent a year living in Paris.